tfiers/PkgGraph.jl/docs/src/devguide.md

 - The TagBot github action will automatically run, and create a git tag for the commented-on commit above.
 - If this is the first release, update the 'Installation' section of the ReadMe again.
+- Also in the Readme, update the git tag of the latest release in `[difflink]: …`.
 - Remove the temporary warning and PR link.

 [`Changelog.md`]: https://github.com/tfiers/PkgGraph.jl/edit/main/Changelog.md